-To cope with these challenges, existing MORL approaches have introduced various strategies.
-However, many contemporary methods face persistent limitations that hinder their performance and scalability.
-First, methods that learn a single policy often suffer from \textbf{destructive gradient interference}: naively combining conflicting objectives into one learning signal produces opposing gradients, so an update that improves one objective can harm another, leading to training instability and suboptimal trade-off policies~\citep{PSL-MORL}.
-Second, preference-conditioned policies frequently exhibit \textbf{incomplete front coverage} through mode collapse, where the network learns to produce only a small set of similar behaviors for a wide range of preferences, leaving large portions of the Pareto front unexplored.
-Finally, multi-policy approaches that train a collection of separate policies to cover the front suffer from \textbf{architectural inefficiency}, scaling poorly with the number of objectives and incurring significant training and memory costs that make them impractical for complex problems.
+Consequently, existing methods face persistent limitations.
+Single-policy methods often suffer from \textbf{destructive gradient interference}, where naively combining conflicting objectives produces opposing gradients that stall learning~\citep{PSL-MORL}.
+Our analysis shows that \textbf{early scalarization can reduce 60–65\% of the aggregated advantage magnitude per update in our experiments} (Sec ~\ref{sec:scalarization_analysis}).
+These methods also frequently exhibit \textbf{incomplete front coverage} due to representational mode collapse, ignoring shifting preferences to output a safe average behavior.
+Alternatively, multi-policy approaches train discrete collections of policies to cover the front, suffering from \textbf{architectural inefficiency} and massive memory costs that scale poorly with the number of objectives.